Hum and Strum: Later career

 During 1933-34, Hum and Strum returned to Cleveland, where they had become very popular when they performed on the air in 1929.
 This time, they mostly sang over station WTAM.
 They then returned to Boston, resuming their regular performances over WBZ, and doing live performances throughout New England.
 The duo were always well-received, wherever they played: a typical advertisement for one of their live shows referred to them as "radio's leading harmony team."
 In addition to continuing their regular performances on WBZ, and occasionally on WNAC, they played various night clubs, including a long engagement at the Cocoanut Grove in 1938.
 By the early 1940s, the joined the USO; they had already been entertaining the troops at New England military bases, but in 1944, they went overseas with other performers as part of a USO tour.
 The tour took them to military bases in Italy and North Africa.
 Over the years, the duo also became known for their philanthropy, performing numerous benefit concerts for worthy causes.
-One of their favorite causes was promoting religious tolerance: Hum, who was Jewish, and Currier, a Catholic, received a number of awards, including an Achievement Award for promoting brotherhood, given by the Winthrop (MA) Council of Christians and Jews; and a citation of merit award from the Dorchester/Blue Hills chapter of B'Nai B'rith, during Brotherhood Week.
+One of their favorite causes was promoting religious tolerance: Hum, who was Jewish, and Currier, a Catholic, received a number of awards, including an Achievement Award for promoting brotherhood, given by the Winthrop (Massachusetts) Council of Christians and Jews; and a citation of merit award from the Dorchester/Blue Hills chapter of B'Nai B'rith, during Brotherhood Week.